Manfred Bjørlin

 Oslo, Norway

-Azure Cloud architect and C# developer with a passion for integration and automation.
+Principal Cloud Native architect and developer with a passion for integration and automation.
 But wait, it's more!
 Passion does not only have to be in tech!
 There is also a burning passion for neurodiversity and diversity in tech, across ages, genders, identities, etc...

-Loves integration, automation and data security.
+Loves integration, automation and making processes more streamlined.
 A back-end developer for over 20 years.
-Have worked with building integration platforms in Azure for several bigger organizations.
+Have worked with building integration platforms in the cloud for several bigger organizations.
 Worked with .Net since early 2000, and Azure since launch.
-Have a big engagement for diversity at the workplace, everything from neurodiversity and gender identity to cultural background and visible and invisible disabilities.

 Area of Expertise